syllybelle/Scripts/README.md

 error: no logs showing in Viedoc Admin, despite sucessful import potential cause: you are importing through the Web REST API,  not the WCF API.
 solution: set up a WCF API client, and use that client GUID

+> Note: Renv was developed for [the R multistudy export](.viedoc-export\R_multistudy\multistudy_ingest.R).
+Other R scripts may have different dependencies.